 Geomancers have said that there may be two reasons why this demand persists:

-- that younger parents nowadays aren’t as fluent in Mandarin.
+- Younger parents nowadays aren’t as fluent in Mandarin.
 Several clients at Huaxia Taimaobi Centre alone are unable to print their Mandarin names without taking a quick look at their identity cards.

 36 Singaporean Chinese Names For The Next Generation